PedroDBFlores/moby-docker-an-introduction/1-running-up-that-hill.md

 docker run -it busybox sh
 ````

-Happy?
 We've now opened an TTY terminal to a busybox container.
 Just run whatever you feel like, you can even run `rm -rf /bin` and exit the container.
 When you run it again, a fresh container is recreated and thus it's like nothing happened.

 After playing you can delete them manually with `docker rm CONTAINER_ID`
 or with `$ docker rm $(docker ps -a -q -f status=exited)` (of course beware of the second one if you have already additional containers created!)